edison1x/PokerQuest/README.md

 python -m Code.game
 ```
 ## About the game
 I was heavily inspired by "Balatro" and "Slay the Spire", both of which are deckbuilding games.
-I decided to take the core gameplay from Balatro and combined this with the a similar procedurally generated map from Slay the Spire.
+I decided to take the core gameplay from Balatro and combined this with a similar procedurally generated map from Slay the Spire.
 ## How to play the game
 ### The map
 Below is an example of what the map might look like.